mootools/mootools-core/Docs/Request/Request.md

 ### Note:

-* The URL is taken from the action attribute, as well as the method, which defaults to post if not found.
+* The URL is taken from the action attribute of the form.
+The method option is taken from the form's method attribute, defaulting to post when not found.
+The method can also be overridden by setting the option manually.